citkane/bisq-engine/README.md

 ## Where it's at?

 The plumbing is all done.
-The API can get some basic information and create offers.
-More to come soon.
+The API can start from a clean boot, create account, fund wallet, create/accept offers and manage a trade through to completion.

+This is the most basic level of BISQ functionality, but the framework is present to build the API out into full functionality.